cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 on the nature of ERM librarianship.
 I will withhold linking to these advertisements since I don't expect the links to persist as the positions get filled.
-But several sources outline the following requested qualifications:
+But several sources outline the following requested qualifications, and I think the **themes** from the prior section come through in this list:

 - provide "consistent and reliable access to the Library's electronic resources and establishing workflows that maintain discovery and use of all Library